mlucool/temper-usb/README.md

 ## Notes and a Thank You
 This project borrows heavily from [temper-python](https://github.com/padelt/temper-python/blob/master/temperusb/cli.py) and is a vague reimplementation in another language.
 They have documented many error cases in that project.

-It is also much more well tested and complete than this.
+Are you looking for which sensor to buy?
+After trying a couple, I have found the [DigitalUS Mini USB Thermometer Hygrometer Temperature Sensor](http://a.co/0KmJn6f) to be the best.
+It is more expensive than the competitors, but its accuracy is unmatched.
+Like something better?
+Make an issue and I'll check it out.

 ### Logging Temperatures to a Google Doc
 Want to record temps to a Google doc?
 Check out this POC: [temper-logger](https://github.com/mlucool/temper-logger)